microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_TeamsGroupPolicyAssignment/readme.md

-# TeamsGroupPolicyAssignment
+# TeamsCallQueue

 ## Description

-This resource is used to assign Teams policy to a specified group
+This resource is used to manage Call Queue in your Skype for Business Online organization.